Skip to main content

 • Metachromatic leukodystrophies (MLD)

-• Leukodystrophies with spheroid axons and pigmented glial cells (ALSP)
+• Leukodystrophies with axonal spheroids and pigmented glia (ALSP)

-Dr SEVIN's team is using gene therapy to correct the genetic anomaly in question at presymptomatic stages (before the onset of symptoms) in children with X-ALD, metachromatic leukodystrophy and Krabbe disease.
+Dr Sevin’s team is using gene therapy to correct the genetic anomaly at presymptomatic stages (before the onset of symptoms) in children with X-ALD, metachromatic leukodystrophy and Krabbe disease.

 X-linked adrenoleukodystrophies (ALD)

 These diseases affect 1 in 17,000 newborn babies worldwide.
 It is the most common leukodystrophy.
-ALD combines demyelination of the central and peripheral nervous system with dysfunction of the adrenal glands (adrenal insufficiency), glands located above the kidneys which secrete certain hormones such as adrenaline.
+In ALD, demyelination occurs in the central and peripheral nervous system, as well as a dysfunction of the adrenal glands (adrenal insufficiency) – glands located above the kidneys that secrete certain hormones such as adrenaline.

 ALD is caused by mutations in the ABCD1 gene located on the X chromosome.
 The role of the ATP-binding cassette protein (ABCD1) is to break down very long-chain fatty acids (VLCFAs) inside cells.
 When this protein is no longer functional due to a mutation, VLCFAs accumulate in tissues and become toxic.
 The level of VLCFAs in the blood is a marker of the disease and aids diagnosis.

-Men with XALD pass the disease on to their daughters but never to their sons.
-Affected women have a 50% risk of transmitting the disease to their children.
+Men with XALD pass the disease on to their daughters, but never to their sons.
+Women with the disease have a 50% risk of transmitting it to their children.

-There are 3 clinical pictures described for ALD, which differ in terms of symptoms and patient population.
+There are three clinical pictures identified for ALD, and they differ in terms of symptoms and patient population.

 Form